We welcome and encourage you to visit the school or Nursery before the admission of your child.

 Please telephone for an appointment if you would like to see the Nursery in action.

-You can download an admission form here or request one from the office.
+You can complete an admission form here.

 Primary School Admissions